milesp20/intel_nuc_led/README.md

 ### NUC6CAY

-Make sure you have enabled LED software control in the BIOS, as there is no API call to change that setting on this device.
+Make sure you have enabled LED software control in the BIOS, as there is no WMI call to change that setting on this device.

 To set the Ring LED to brightness 80, blink at medium speed, and green:

 ```
-echo 02 02 50 05 06 > /proc/acpi/nuc_led
+echo 02 02 50 05 06 > /proc/acpi/nuc_wmi
 ```

 where: